coinyon/buchfink/README.md

     buchfink init

 Then, edit `buchfink.yaml` to fit your needs.
-You can add exchange API keys and change accounting settings like the main currency.
+You can add your accounts (see below) and change accounting settings like the main currency.

 After that, run the following command to retrieve all your trades from the exchange API: